What is a Trainer?

 - Has the team learned to maintain a connection in this environment?

 Trainers are skilled at assessing the capacity for learning in this moment for this skill.
 This means we learn to recognise fatigue, we recognise uncertainty.
-We design for success not for failure, we designed for experiential learning that builds confidence and puzzle solving skills.
+We design for success not for failure, we design for experiential learning that builds confidence and puzzle solving skills.

 By using a range of different rewarding reinforcers we learn to anticipate when the arousal is rising beyond a useful state and adapt the rewards to suit.